dougeby/IntuneDocs/intune/device-restrictions-ios.md

   - **Delay visibility of software updates**: Enter a value from 0-90 days.
 When the delay expires, users get a notification to update to the earliest version of the OS available when the delay was triggered.

     For example, if iOS 12.a is available on **January 1**, and **Delay visibility** is set to **5 days**, then iOS 12.a isn't shown as an available update on end user devices.
-On the **sixth day** following the release, that update is available, and all end users can install it.
+On the **sixth day** following the release, that update is available, and end users can install it.

     This setting applies to:
     - iOS 11.3 and later